21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lntxbot.md

 ---
 description: >-
-  This part of the guide will show you how to setup Lntxbot, a Biitcoin Lightning Wallet in your Telegram messenger on your mobile phone.
+  This part of the guide will show you how to setup Lntxbot, a Bitcoin Lightning Wallet in your Telegram messenger on your mobile phone.
 ---